MapWorkshops/CartoRecipes/README.md

-# codemotion2015
-A few CartoDB recipes
+ Just a few CartoDB recipes, so far.
+Planning to add more recipes.